slavistan/matrixgen/README.md

 sudo make install
 ```

-Alternatively, you may also export `matrixgen`'s build directory without copying any files by settings CMake's `EXPORT_BUILD_DIR` variable in the *CMakeCache.txt* file.
+Alternatively, you may also export `Matrixgen`'s build directory without copying any files by settings CMake's `EXPORT_BUILD_DIR` variable in the *CMakeCache.txt* file.
 This option is a CMake-exclusive feature.

 ```sh
 git clone https://github.com/slavistan/matrixgen.git